ucl-cssb/cneta/README.md

 * *-info.txt: The time of each node and the total number of mutations simulated on each branch of the tree, grouped by lineages of tip nodes.
 * *-mut.txt: The list of simulated mutations on each branch of the tree.
 * *-tree.txt: The simulated tree in tab-delimited format
-* *-tree.nex: The simulated tree in NEWICK format, with branch length representing calender time
+* *-tree.nex: The simulated tree in NEWICK format, with branch length representing calendar time
-* *-tree-nmut.nex: The simulated tree in NEWICK format, with branch length representing number of mutations
+* *-tree-nmut.nex: The simulated tree in NEWICK format, with branch length representing expected number of CNAs per site

 File *-cn.txt.gz (*-rcn.txt.gz) can serve as the input to a tree building program that used absolute (relative) integer total copy number.